Top 14 Venture Capital Firms Investing in Mobile Startups

 Image of Aspect Ventures - Top VCs in Mobile

-Aspect Ventures is a Palo Alto-based firm that invests in companies within the mobile marketplace.
-They provide capital across all funding stages, from initial seed rounds to late-stage venture investments.
+Aspect Ventures is a Palo Alto-based firm that invests in the emerging mobile marketplace.
+They are stage-agnostic, backing companies from seed to late-stage rounds, and look for businesses with the potential to define new categories.

 • Founded: 2014

-• Notable portfolio companies: Chime, Gusto, Trulia, The RealReal, and HotelTonight
+• Notable investments: Chime, Gusto, The RealReal, Trulia, HotelTonight

 You can refer to their website here.